aws-samples/amazon-connect-power-dialer/README.md

 1. Navigate to the Lambda console.
 2. Click on Applications and select "PowerDialer" or the name you used for the application.
 3. Click on the ListLoad function name.
-4. Click on the TestButton.
-A Configure Test Event screen will appear.
-Specify "Load" as the event name and leave everything as default.
-Click Create.
+4. Click on the Test category.
-5. Now click once again the Test button.
+5. Now click on the Test button.
 This will initiate the load.
 The processing time will depend entirely on the number of entries on the list.

 ### Launching a dialing job.
 The process to start the dialing job is through the Power Dialer Control Step Function, initiate an execution to launch the dialing job.